wpf535236337/LLMs4TS/README.md

 # AI4TS

 Awesome resources focus on the application of cutting-edge AI technologies for time-series analysis (**AI4TS **).
-They delve into advanced topics such as self-supervised learning (**SSL**), Graph Neural Networks for Time Series (**GNN4TS**), Large Language Models for Time Series (**LLM4TS**), **Diffusion** models, Mixture-of-Experts (**MoE**) architectures and **Mamba** models, Kolmogorov Arnold Networks (**KAN**) among others.
+They delve into advanced topics such as self-supervised learning (**SSL**), Graph Neural Networks for Time Series (**GNN4TS**), Large Language Models for Time Series (**LLM4TS**), **Diffusion** models, Mixture-of-Experts (**MoE**) architectures and **Mamba** models, Kolmogorov Arnold Networks (**KAN**),  Learn at Test Time (**TTT**) among others.
 These resources span various domains, including healthcare, finance, and traffic, offering a comprehensive view of the field.
 In addition, they feature top-notch tutorials, courses, and workshops from prestigious conferences, hosted by globally renowned scholars and research teams.
 Whether you're a professional, data scientist, or researcher, these tools and techniques can significantly enhance your time-series data analysis capabilities, providing a clear roadmap for your studies.

 #### LLM4TS